 Google 2-Step Verification

 Google has a very long list of its services for home and business users.
-Gmail is one of the most used and free email service of Google over the internet which also allow you to secure your emails with Gmail 2-step verification option.
+Gmail is one of Google’s most used and free email services over the internet, which also allows you to secure your email’s using Gmail 2-step verification option.

-By using Gmail web services, you can send email to any part of the world to any of your friend or family members or you can use it for your business purpose.
+By using Gmail web services, you can send email to any part of the world to any of your friends or family members or you can use it for your business purpose.

-For security purpose, Google provides Gmail 2-step verification set up within the account so that the user can prevent their account from any mishappening.
+For security purposes, Google provides Gmail 2-step verification set up within the account so that the user can prevent their account from any mishappening.

-Users allowed to access and use Gmail on any web browser or can configure to third-party application like- outlook, thunderbird, etc. by using POP or IMAP methods.
+Users are allowed to access and use Gmail on any web browser or can configure to third-party applications like – outlook, thunderbird, etc. using POP or IMAP methods.

-When Google launched Gmail service for users, at its initial stage, an individual user got 1 GB of free storage.
-Now days, an individual user has 15 GB of free storage access from Google.
+When Google launched Gmail service for users, at its initial stage, an individual user received 1 GB of free storage.
+Currently, an individual user has 15 GB of free storage access from Google.

 How do we secure our Google account?

 In this digital era, there are many loopholes in this internet world, wherein you might lose your account access anytime.
-I wish this would not happen to you.
+I hope this should not happen to you.

-In my opinion, security is better than to wait for any mishappening.
+In my opinion, security is better than waiting for any mishappening.

 How to Setup Gmail 2-Step Verification?

-If you use Gmail regularly and linked to several websites, services, etc. then, secure your Gmail account right now by enabling Gmail two-step verification method.
+If you are a regular user of Gmail and linked to several websites, services, etc. then, secure your Gmail account right now by enabling Gmail two-step verification method.

-If two-factor authentication is enabled in your Google account, nobody gets into your account to pass the verification.
+If two-factor authentication is enabled on your Google account, nobody gets into your account to pass the verification.

-Check out below steps to turn on or off Gmail two-step verification:
+Check out the steps below to turn on or off Gmail two-step verification:

 Step 1.
-Launch any of your web browser (Edge, Internet Explorer, Chrome, Firefox, etc.) and Sign-in to Google My Account.
-Login with your existing user Id and password.
+Launch any of your web browsers (Edge, Internet Explorer, Chrome, Firefox, etc.) and Sign-in to your Google My Account.
+Login with your existing user ID and password.